 Space in what we today call Latin America has been increasingly contested since 1492.
 As a result, many critics have argued that Latin American spaces are constantly subject to rearticulations.
 Latin American artists have produced poems, novels, short stories, songs, still art, theatre, movies, and other cultural manifestations as vehicles of rearticulation, especially in relation to natural and built environments.
 Indeed, an especially rich vein of contemporary Latin American cultural production embeds an active ecological awareness.
 A considerable part of recent ecocriticism addresses how the symbolic potential of art conveys the urgency of environmental concerns.

-The International Virginia Woolf Society is pleased to host its twentieth consecutive panel at the University of Louisville’s Conference on Literature and Culture Since 1900, scheduled for February 20-22, 2020.
+The International Virginia Woolf Society is pleased to host its twenty-first consecutive panel at the University of Louisville’s Conference on Literature and Culture Since 1900, scheduled for February 18-21, 2021.
 We invite proposals for critical papers on any topic concerning Woolf’s work.
 A specific panel theme may be decided upon depending on the proposals received.
 Previous IVWS panels have met with great enthusiasm at Louisville, and we look forward to another successful session.

 UPDATED and EXPANDED CFP - Veterans Studies is a growing field of research that addresses the significant impact of military personnel transitioning from active duty to civilian life.
 This session invites papers that explore any aspect of military service in literature, including those that reflect the conference theme of “Send in the Clowns” or humor.
 Outside the trauma of military existence is the rich sense of community that exists in the humorous aspects of providing service to one’s country.
 These stories and experiences have provided mass media laughs in periodicals like Reader’s Digest and in television shows like Gomer Pyle and Mash.
 No tragedy is complete without inferences of comedy.